-Her hair is tied at the back in an elegant bow of silver and black, and her glasses suggest literacy both cinematic and literary.
-Her lips are glossed red, but the upper lip is quite thin and the lower lip is quite full, and at the corners these lips pull somewhat towards eighteen past eight, which gives her a permanent expression of ever so marginally lopsided vexation.
-She bears an uncanny resemblance to Mrs Richards who pitches up in Episode One of the second series of Fawlty Towers.
-This lady though is not unhappy with her view, nor is she hard of hearing; she hears all too well, and what she objects to is English.
+Her hair is tied at the back in an elegant bow, and her glasses suggest literacy both cinematic and literary.
+Her lips are glossed red, but the upper lip is quite thin, and the lower lip is quite full, and at the corners these lips pull somewhat towards eighteen past eight, which gives her a permanent expression of ever so marginally lopsided vexation.
+She bears an uncanny resemblance to Mrs Richards who pitches up in Episode One of the second series of Fawlty Towers, but this lady is not unhappy with her view, nor is she hard of hearing; she hears all too well, and what she objects to is English.

 The irony for my Swiss Mrs Richards in particular, and for us all, is that the one language almost all Swiss people speak to at least basic level—many to near perfection—is English.
-Professors often lecture in English at universities, there are kindergartens and pre-school groups conducted in English (also in Chinese, now, as it happens), and it is not unheard of for high school students to deliver their papers in English.
+Professors often lecture in English at universities, there are kindergartens and pre-school groups conducted in English (also in Putonghua, now, as it happens), and it is not unheard of for high school students to deliver their papers in English.
 And with so many people living and working and travelling in Switzerland from all over the world, the one language you know for certain you’ll get by in is, of course, English.

 The festival’s Programming Director is patient and polite.
-He gives a somewhat resigned looking smile—resigned more, I think, to the fact that being accosted with these kinds of grievances is simply part of the job, even if he’s really just here tonight outside this cinema to see a film at his festival, than to the realities of globalisation—and explains the situation to his interlocutor in her seventies not unlike you would to a child of about seven.
+He gives a somewhat resigned looking smile—resigned more, I think, to the fact that being accosted with these kinds of grievances is simply part of the job, even if he’s really just here tonight outside this cinema to see a film at his festival, than resigned to the realities of globalisation—and explains the situation to his questioner in her seventies not unlike you would to a child of about seven.
 I half fear me she may feel patronised.
 She doesn’t.
 Her eyes light up, and she feels taken seriously.
 Her lips, at first reluctantly, but then giving themselves over to reconciliation, flatten out into almost a smile of her own.
 I wonder has he just charmed her.
 He is very charming, in a slightly headmasterly way: the kind of person who daily has to deal with unruly students and their impossible parents alike, and who just takes it all in his steady, slow-paced, long-suffering stride.

 My queue starts to move, and I lose track of them both and their conversation.
-I don’t think it was his perfectly reasonable argument that won her over, I think it was just that he managed to signal to her for three minutes or four that he cared.
+I don’t think it was his perfectly reasonable argument that won her over, I think it was just that he managed to signal to her for three minutes or four that he cared for her irk.
 And I’m almost certain he did, for three or four minutes.
 Which is probably about as much as it merited, after all.